 A footlong Tamilok (sometimes even longer) may be eaten raw as it is or as kinilaw, raw Tamilok meat soaked in spiced vinegar with onions, chili pepper, and calamansi.

-As much as it is healthy, it’s also greatly known as an aphrodisiac for men or as the perfect diet meal because a single serving only has about 110 kilocalories.
+As much as it is healthy, it’s also typically consumed in the Philippines as an aphrodisiac for men, or as a meal for those on a diet because a single serving only has about 110 kilocalories.